close

 Words: 1124|Pages: 2|6 min read

-The eastward expansion of Dutch colonists ushered in a series of wars with the southwesterly migrating Xhosa tribe, known as the Xhosa Wars, as both the Dutch and Africans competed for the pastureland that was necessary to graze their cattle near the River.
+The eastward expansion of Dutch colonists ushered in a series of wars with the southwesterly migrating Xhosa tribe, known as the Xhosa Wars, as both the Dutch and Africans competed for the pastureland that was necessary to graze their cattle near the River (Giliomee & Mbenga, 2007).
 Vrijburgers who gained their own land and became independent farmers were known as Boers.
 The Boers formed amateur militias, which they termed commandos, and forged alliances with Khoisan (an indigenous group in South Africa) groups to repel Xhosa raids.
 Both the Boers and the Xhosa launched bloody but ineffective offensives, and useless violence, often accompanied by livestock theft, remained common for several decades.

 Then came the era of British colonization.
 The British occupied Cape Town between 1795 and 1803 to stop it from falling under the control of the French.
-Even though South Africa went back to Dutch rule under the Batavian Republic in 1803, the Cape was occupied again by the British in 1806.
+Even though South Africa went back to Dutch rule under the Batavian Republic in 1803, the Cape was occupied again by the British in 1806 (Worden, 2012).
 After the end of the Napoleonic Wars, it was given to Great Britain as compensation, and it became an integral part of the British Empire.
 The British began immigrating to South Africa around 1818.
 The new colonists were induced by the British to settle for many reasons, mainly to increase the size of the European workforce in Africa and to increase troop numbers in frontier regions against Xhosa attacks.
 In the first 20 years of the 19th century, the Zulu people grew in power and they had grown and expanded their territory under their leader, Shaka.

-The Boers founded the Boer Republics: the South African Republic, the Natalia Republic, and the Orange Free State The discovery of diamonds in 1867 and gold in 1884 in the interior of South Africa started the Mineral Revolution.
+During the early 1800s, specifically 1835, many Dutch settlers departed from the Cape Colony, where they had been subjected to British control.
+This was known as the Great Trek.
+The Great Trek was a movement of Dutch-speaking colonists up into the interior of southern Africa in search of a land where they could establish their own homeland, independent of British rule (Thompson, 2006).
+The Boers founded the Boer Republics: the South African Republic, the Natalia Republic, and the Orange Free State.
+The discovery of diamonds in 1867 and gold in 1884 in the interior of South Africa started the Mineral Revolution.
 This increased the economic growth and immigration in the area.
 The discovery intensified British efforts to gain control over the indigenous peoples.
-The struggle of the factions to control these important resources was an important factor in the relations between the Europeans and the indigenous population and also between the Dutch and the British. in 1879, the Anglo-Zulu War was waged between the British Empire and the Zulu Kingdom.
+The struggle of the factions to control these important resources was an important factor in the relations between the Europeans and the indigenous population and also between the Dutch and the British.
+In 1879, the Anglo-Zulu War was waged between the British Empire and the Zulu Kingdom.
 There were lots of obstacles for the British in South Africa in their campaign to control it fully.
 Two of which were the presence of the independent states of the Boers and the Kingdom of Zululand and its army.
 Zululand defeated the British at the Battle of Isandlwana.
-Eventually, though, the Zulu lost, resulting in the Zulu nation being disbanded.
+Eventually, though, the Zulu lost, resulting in the Zulu nation being disbanded (Laband, 2009).

-During the First Boer War (1880–1881), The Boer Republics successfully resisted British attacks using guerrilla warfare tactics, which were well suited to local conditions.
+During the First Boer War (1880–1881), The Boer Republics successfully resisted British attacks using guerrilla warfare tactics, which were well suited to local conditions (Pakenham, 1979).
 The British returned with more experience and greater numbers, and they had created new strategies in the Second Boer War (1899–1902).
 They fought well, but suffered heavy casualties through attrition; nonetheless, they were ultimately successful, and they annexed the Boer Republics.
-Eight years after the Britsh had won the Dutch lands in South Africa, and after four years of negotiation, an act of the British Parliament (South Africa Act 1909) gave nominal independence to The Cape, while also creating the Union of South Africa on 31 May 1910.
+Eight years after the British had won the Dutch lands in South Africa, and after four years of negotiation, an act of the British Parliament (South Africa Act 1909) gave nominal independence to The Cape, while also creating the Union of South Africa on 31 May 1910.
 The Union of South Africa was a dominion that included the former territories of the Cape, Transvaal, and Natal colonies, as well as the Orange Free State republic.

 The Natives Land Act of 1913 was passed and it severely restricted the ownership of land by blacks; only 7% of the land was owned by natives at that point.
 The amount of land that was reserved for the indigenous peoples was later increased.
-In 1931, the union was fully sovereign from the United Kingdom with the passage of the Statute of Westminster, which abolished the last powers of the British Government on the country.
+In 1931, the union was fully sovereign from the United Kingdom with the passage of the Statute of Westminster, which abolished the last powers of the British Government on the country (Beinart, 2001).
 In 1934, the South African Party and National Party, who were two parties in the country, merged to form the United Party, seeking reconciliation between Africans and English-speaking whites.
 In 1939, the party was split over the entry of South Africa into World War II as an ally of the UK.

 Get a custom paper now from our expert writers.